SuperbTUM/real-time-ReID-tracking/README.md

 We have a few pending selections: DC-GAN, VAE-GAN and VAE-WGANGP.
 There are some references([ref1](https://arxiv.org/abs/1805.08318), [ref2](https://arxiv.org/abs/1802.05957)) for robust training.
 Unfortunately we don't have diffusion model at this moment.
-Explicitly, to train DC-GAN, please refer to the instructions on [this](https://github.com/qiaoguan/Person-reid-GAN-pytorch/tree/master/DCGAN-tensorflow).
-Please pay attention that this is an out-of-fashion repo w/. certain file missing.
-You can also refer to the `ipynb` file in [modification_gan](https://github.com/SuperbTUM/real-time-ReID-tracking/tree/main/modification_gan) folder.
-Before that, make sure you properly execute `prepare.py`, `changeIndex.py` as well as the customized `re_index.py` before conducting training.
-We trained the backbone with `Market-1501/bounding_box_train` plus generated images.
-You can refer to the script files in our repo.

 In a general scenario, you can simply execute the training script: